 Will my home insurance cover roof replacement?

 Insurance usually covers sudden damage (storm, fallen tree, hail) but not age-related wear.
-Document everything and call your insurer before doing repairs.
+Document everything and call your insurer right away — storm-damaged roofs often qualify for full insurance-funded replacement.

 Should I worry about granules in my gutters?